 Private Villas or Surf Camps

 Due to technological advancement the negotiating process has died out in Morocco.
 There are two types of accommodation to choose from: Private Villas or Surf Camps.
-The pros about private villas is you get to rent it out with friends and have breakfast/lunch at your own time, the cons are you wont meet other people as much as you would if you were a part of a surf camp.
+The pros about private villas is you get to rent it out with friends and have breakfast/lunch at your own time, the cons are you won't meet other people as much as you would if you were a part of a surf camp.
 You also might miss on the good surf spots on that day.
-In a surf camp they organize everything for you from food to taking you to the best spot to surf at.
+In a surf camp, they organize everything for you from food and taking you to the best surf spot.
 The only thing you would need to focus on is socializing and surfing.
 You also have more protection when part of a surf camp.
 Being part of a surf camp is almost as cheap as going on your own.
 Of course, the choice is up to you at the end of the day.

 Due to technological advancement the negotiating process has died out in Morocco.